Peptide Fox

 MOTS-c Programs Mitochondria

-Here's what most approaches miss: fat sitting inside mitochondria is not the same as fat being oxidized.
+Fat sitting inside mitochondria is not the same as fat being oxidized.

 Mitochondria can burn either glucose or fat.
 In metabolically inflexible individuals, the system is biased toward glucose.
 Fat may be present, transported, available, but the machinery isn't set up to prefer it.

-MOTS-c is a mitochondrial-derived peptide that activates AMPK, the energy sensor that detects active fuel burning.
+MOTS-c is a mitochondrial-derived peptide that activates AMPK³, the energy sensor that detects active fuel burning.
 AMPK triggers pathways that shift cellular preference toward fat oxidation.
 The mitochondria stop waiting for glucose and start burning what's available.

 This is not stimulation.
 It is reprogramming.